-Thomas Lloyd Anstey, known as Lloyd, a member of the Stoke Gifford Ansteys, was born in 1889 in Shire Newton to parents Thomas Anstey and Georgina Cox.
-In the 1911 Census, he was a farm labourer living at Goose Green Farm, Yate, then as World War One was raging, Lloyd was conscripted into the Army in around April 1917 (by which time he was living at Crowthers Farm, Yate).
+Thomas Lloyd Anstey, known as Lloyd, a member of the Llandenny Anstey sub-branch of the Stoke Gifford Ansteys, was born in 1889 in Shire Newton to parents Thomas Anstey and Georgina Cox.
+In the 1911 Census, he was a farmer’s son living at Goose Green Farm, Yate with his widowed mother, then as World War One was raging, Lloyd was conscripted into the Army in around April 1917 (by which time he was living at Crowthers Farm, Yate).
 He joined the ‘99th Siege Battery, Royal Garrison Artillery’ (Regimental Number: 152187) and proceeded to training.
 On 16 August 1917, stationed at Hilsea near Portsmouth, Lloyd wrote an exquisite letter to his mother, stating that:

 “We are off on Sunday, or so they tell us.
 Well dearest mother it is rather sooner than we expected…they have never said anything to us about making our wills, but supposing anything were to happen to me you must remember that I want Betty [his fiancée?] to have Beauty [his horse?]…Don’t think because I write this that I am not coming back for I am, but it is just as well to put things straight before going out.”

 On leaving England, they headed straight for Ypres in Belgium, where the Third Battle of Ypres was raging.
 Just over a month later on 28 September 1917, according to the 99th Siege Battery War Diary: